 As adults when we think back about our school days, we tend to vividly remember a few teachers over others.
 These are most often the teachers whose classes were interesting.
 A little thought about what made their classes special would point towards their teaching method which invariably was ‘student centric’.
-A story-telling session, a word building exercise, a fun math game, a general knowledge quiz, a role-play; it might have been any of these that made their classes stand out.
+A story-telling session, a word-building exercise, a fun math game, a general knowledge quiz, or a role-play; it might have been any of these that made their classes stand out.
 We enjoyed these classes because we were actively involved in those classes.
 This is precisely what activity-based learning (ABL) is all about.

 Activity-based Learning: Concept and Methods

 In simple terms, activity-based learning refers to a teaching methodology where the subject matter is delivered through various activities that make learning more interesting and engaging.
-In this type of learning, student is the center of the process and teacher acts only as a facilitator, introducing and guiding them through the activities.
+In this type of learning, the student is the center of the process and the teacher acts only as a facilitator, introducing and guiding them through the activities.
 Students learn independently and at their own pace.

-Unlike conventional teaching where teacher is the one who lectures and students are passive recipients, activity-based learning encourages children for the following:
+Unlike conventional teaching where the teacher is the one who lectures and students are passive recipients, activity-based learning encourages children for the following:

 - Engage: Children are involved in doing the activities designed and thus engage in their own learning process